wintercms/wn-search-plugin/README.md

 The plugin acts primarily as a wrapper for Laravel Scout, and provides its entire suite of functionality within Winter's architecture, but also includes additional capabilities to make its use in Winter even easier.

+## Requirements

+- PHP 8.0 or above
+- Winter CMS 1.2.0 or above (due to Laravel 9 requirement)

 ## Getting started

 To install the plugin, you may install it through the [Winter CMS Marketplace](https://github.com/wintercms/wn-search-plugin), or you may install it using Composer: